Valley Ukrainian's fiance detained by ICE - NewsBreak

 Valley Ukrainian's fiance detained by ICE

 A Valley teacher is learning her Ukrainian fiancé got held up in Mexico, by ICE, while trying to make his way to Arizona.
-She has a lot of questions.
-ABC15 has learned Senator Kyrsten Sinema is getting involved.
+ABC15 has learned Senator Kyrsten Sinema is working to get answers.

 Olesya Balzhyk and Mykhailo Pikovets met in Israel three years ago before getting engaged in 2020.
-The wish, for the Ukrainians, was to make a home together here in the valley.
+Their wish was to make a home together here in the Valley.

 “This is the best way to live here.
 I have my life settled.
 I got my education here.
 So, I did pursue the American dream,” said Balzhyk.